 Snapchat Size Guide: How To Create Beautiful Images & Videos

-Snapchat emerged almost 10 years ago, and it excited everyone by letting us tell stories, use fun filters, and create off-the-cuff content that would disappear in 24 hours.
+Snapchat emerged almost ten years ago, and it excited everyone by letting us tell stories, use fun filters, and create ‘off-the-cuff’ organic content that would disappear in 24 hours.

-If you’re a business, Snapchat ads will be especially interesting for you - they've seen a 20.5% increase in usage in the past two years, and that number is growing.
+For business purposes, Snapchat ads will be especially interesting as they have the potential to reach 9% of the world's population, and that number is growing.
 Snapchat remains a hotspot for organic videos when it comes to sharing among the younger demographic.
-So on that note, here is the first step in successfully leveraging the platform: post your content in the right aspect ratio.
+So, on that note, here is the first step in successfully leveraging the platform: post your content in the right aspect ratio.

 Snapchat Video Story Size

-The recommended size for a video is 1080 x 1920, which is an aspect ratio of 9:16.
-Your video cannot be longer than 10 seconds or bigger than 32MB, and it should be in .MP4 or .MOV. format.
+The recommended display size for a video is 1080 x 1920, which is an aspect ratio of 9:16.
+Your form of video cannot be longer than 10 seconds or bigger than 32MB, and it should be in .MP4 or .MOV. format.

 Snapchat Video Ad Size

-The specs are the same as before: the recommended dimensions for a static image or a single image is 1080 x 1920, and your content cannot exceed 1 GB.
-With such a generous file size, you can definitely showcase some high-quality material here, even if you have low-quality images.
+The specs are the same as before: the recommended dimensions for a static image or a single image is 1080 x 1920 (the minimum image size), and your content cannot exceed 1 GB (the maximum image size).
+With such a maximum file size, you can showcase some high-quality material here, even if you have low-quality images.

 Snapchat Shared Image Size

-Just like Instagram Stories, snaps take up the full screen of your phone.
-1,080 pixels wide by 1,920 pixels tall when it comes to pixels on smartphones.
+Just like Instagram Reels and Stories, snaps take up the full screen of your phone.
+It’s 1,080 pixels wide by 1,920 pixels tall when it comes to pixels on smartphones.

 Snapchat Geofilters size

-If you really want to get serious with your brand (whether you’re a marketer or you're doing this for your personal profile), you can even create your own Snapchat filter.
+If you want to get serious with your brand (whether you’re a marketer or you're doing this for your personal profile picture), you can even create your own Snapchat filter.

 Snapchat profile picture